openalloc/SwiftNiceScale/README.md

 ## Contributing

-The contributions of other regressors, such as a polynominal regressor, would be most welcome!

 Other contributions are welcome too.
 You are encouraged to submit pull requests to fix bugs, improve documentation, or offer new features.

 The pull request need not be a production-ready feature or fix.
 It can be a draft of proposed changes, or simply a test to show that expected behavior is buggy.
 Discussion on the pull request can proceed from there.